thejud/text-processing-cookbook/README.md

 ### Extracting one or more columns with awk

-one trivial but common use of awk is to extract one or more columns from text with variable whitespace, like formatted text or the output of a command like
+one trivial but common use of awk is to extract column(s) from text with variable whitespace, like formatted text or the output of a command like `ls -l`:
-ls:

     ls -l | tail +2 | awk '{print $5}'

+To print multiple columns, remember to join with ',', not ' ':

+    ls -l | tail +2 | awk '{print $2,$1}'

+Sometimes you just want to print the last column, when you don't know (or don't want to count) how many columns there are.
+Use the number of fields `$NF`
+variable:

+    ls -l | tail +2 | awk '{print $NF}'

+### Field extraction via perl -anE

+Perl also has an autosplit mode, -a, which can break up each input line by whitespace and put it into an array @F. Index the array to pick out columns.
+Because perl allows negative array indexing to pick elements, I often use this to select the last, or n from the last, fields.

+Print the 2nd from the last column:

+    ls -l | perl -anE'say $F[-2]'

 ### Extract simple fields via cut

-cut is designed to extract fields from a line, given a single character delimter or position list.
+cut is designed to extract fields from a line, given a single character delimiter or position list.
 It will not split on patterns or multi-chararacter delimiters.
-Use one of the tools described below if you have more complicated data.
+Use `awk` or one of the tools described below if you have more complicated data.

     cat > data <<EOF